tesera/pygypsy/README.md

 # gypsy

-TODO!
+TODO! - JS

 ## Installation

+The package should be installed using docker or virtualenv.

+If you will be contributing to the code, please carefully review the "Development" further below in this README.

 Docker and (host machine) virtualenv installation are incompatible!
+Packages installed in a docker virtualenvironment will probably not be compatible with your local system, and vice versa.

 ### Virtualenv
 ```